How-To Guides

 # Expected: Connection refused (only allowlisted endpoints work)

 If any of these checks fail, we don’t move forward.
 In our deployments, we’ve caught container misconfigurations in roughly 1 out of 10 installations — usually a port binding issue or a volume mount permission error.
 Catching it here takes 5 minutes.
-Catching it after integrations are connected takes hours.
+Catching it after Phase 3 integrations are connected takes hours.

 By 1 PM, OpenClaw is running in a locked-down container.
 The afternoon is about connecting it to the tools your business actually uses — without giving the agent your credentials.
+This is where Composio earns its place in the stack.

 # Install Composio CLI